BeautyyuYanli/tooluser/README.md

 Check out the [example.py](example.py) for a runnable example.

+## Streaming Support

+Yes, this library also supports streaming.

+Check out the [example_stream.py](example_stream.py) for a runnable example.

+(LLM output for tool using is not streamed, because we use json-repair for it.)

 ## What's Hermes template?

 Function calling is implicitly a prompt template, to make the model understand how to output the structured response as we want.
 Hermes template is a widely adopted prompt template for function calling.